batiste/django-page-cms/doc/settings-list.rst

 Show the publication start date field in the admin.
 Allows for future dating Changing the ``PAGE_SHOW_START_DATE``  from ``True`` to ``False`` after adding data could cause some weirdness.
 If you must do this, you should update your database to correct any future dated pages.
+(Default: False)

 PAGE_SHOW_END_DATE
 ==================================